 However it's important to check to ensure that you qualify for settled status - click here for further details on if you qualify for settled or pre-settled status.

 If you do not have 5 years’ continuous residence when you apply, you’ll usually receive pre-settled status.
-You must have started living in the UK by 31 December 2020 (or by the date the UK leaves the EU without a deal).
+You must have started living in the UK by 31 December 2020.

 You can then apply to change this to settled status once you have 5 years’ continuous residence.
 You must do this before your pre-settled status expires.